 2. Sandford Parks Lido, Cheltenham

 Neighbouring the pretty gardens of Sandford Park in Cheltenham, there has been a lido in this very spot since 1935.
 The pool is extremely popular with residents, especially families, and enjoys a lot of visitors during the summer months.
-There are plenty of events organised at the Lido throughout the year as well, from open air theatre and cinema screenings, to the Dog Swim which will return this October after its successful inaugural year, after the swim season has ended.
+There are plenty of events organised at the Lido throughout the year as well, from open air theatre and cinema screenings, to the popular Dog Swim which takes place once the swim season has finished.

-Need to know: Open throughout the summer up until October 12 2018.
+Need to know: Open throughout the summer from March 30.
 Click here to see the full list of opening times and timetable.
 Day rates are £5 for adults, £2.70 for concessions and special deals on admission for families.

 4. Stratford Park Leisure Centre, Stroud